DescartesResearch/ForecastBenchmark/README.md

 # ForecastBenchmark

 Libra, a forecasting benchmark, automatically evaluates and ranks forecasting methods based on their performance in a diverse set of evaluation scenarios.
-The benchmark comprises four different use cases, each covering 100 heterogeneous [time series](http://doi.org/10.5281/zenodo.4399959) taken from different domains.
+The benchmark comprises four different use cases, each covering 100 heterogeneous time series taken from different domains.

+The assembled data set for this benchmark comprising 400 time series is publicly availabe at [Zenodo](http://doi.org/10.5281/zenodo.4399959).

 ## Installation